isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ![Uplife Your PAssion to Inspire](/images/Our%20Programmes/web-banner.jpg)

 ### A Rewarding Experience to  Bring People Together through PA Courses
-trating the art of preparing dishes to the seniors’ participants via virtual classes, they are still able to connect with one another with common topics via the online platforms.
-Online culinary classes are equally effective even when I introduce new cooking methods like “sous vide”, which is a relatively new way of cooking via low and regulated temperatures.
-I could observe that they are happy to be acquainted with new technology in cooking and having more friends sharing the experiences”.  – Chef Jihardi Bin Mohamed Amin, Culinary Trainer at the CCs/RCs for 10 years.
+hnology in cooking and having more friends sharing the experiences”.  – Chef Jihardi Bin Mohamed Amin, Culinary Trainer at the CCs/RCs for 10 years.

 **New Application:**